Hutterites: Colonies

-As of 2021, there are 572 Hutterite colonies in existence.
+As of 2026, there are 569 Hutterite colonies in existence, and 33 are still branching.

 Growth

 The very high birth rate among the Hutterites has decreased dramatically since 1950, as they have dropped from around ten children per family in 1954 to around five in 2010.
 Hutterite fertility rates remain relatively high compared to the general North American population, but relatively low compared to other traditional Anabaptist groups like the Amish or the Old Order Mennonites.
 While Hutterite women traditionally married around the ages of 20 or 21, marriages in the 21st century very often are delayed until the late 20s.
 Whereas Hutterite women traditionally had children until their mid 40s, today most Hutterite women have their last child around the age of 35.